erizov/Professor/semester_12/lecture_79_quantum_algorithms_advanced/quantum_machine_learning/README.md

 ## When NOT to Use

-Avoid Quantum Machine Learning when:
+Avoid Quantum Computational intelligence when:

 - **Scenario 1**: [When this is not appropriate]
 - **Scenario 2**: [Another case to avoid]